cloudogu/makefiles/README.md

 This module holds the `dogu-release` or other binary release related targets for starting automated production releases.
 Additionally, to the regular `dogu-release` the module contains a `dogu-cve-release`.
 This target checks if a simple build of a dogu eliminates critical CVEs.
-If yes a release process will be triggered.
+If this is the case, a release process will be triggered.

 Only include this module in dogu or Golang repositories that support a dedicated release flow!